elishaukpong/Prometheus-docker/README.md

 - open `localhost:${SERVICE_1_PORT}/index.html` on your browser to access the simple html document on the nginx
 - open `localhost:${PROMETHEUS_PORT}` on your browser to access the prometheus dashboard
 - open `localhost:${CADVISOR_PORT}` on your browser to access the cadvisor dashboard
+- open `localhost:${GRAFANA_PORT}` on your browser to access the grafana dashboard

+### PROMETHEUS
+With the current setup at `./docker/prometheus/config/prometheus.yml` this monitoring service is currently getting metrics from:
+- Prometheus (itself)
+- Cadvisor
+- Grafana

+### GRAFANA
+With the current setup at `./docker/grafana/provisioning/datasources/datasources.yml` this visualization service is currently getting metrics from:
+- Prometheus
+-
 ## Note

 Each service has a folder inside the docker folder and contains config where neccessary,